 - Inside gap: the opening price should be within the previous day´s range.
 The key is to avoid violent reversals where price gaps beyond the previous candle on the opposite side of the close (above yesterday’s high after down days or below yesterday’s low after up days).

-- Position size: my maximum risk is 1% of capital (NAV – in a smaller test account for now).
+- Position size: my maximum risk is 1% of capital (NAV).
 The distance between entry price and yesterday’s close determines the number of contacts traded: ES (S&P mini future) contracts = (NAV/(gap size in points*50))/100

-- A Stop Loss is placed at the same distance as the profit exit: entry price minus yesterday’s close.
+- Stop Loss: at the same distance as the profit exit: entry price minus yesterday’s close.

 - Exit to take profits at yesterday’s close; this gives a reward to risk ratio of 1 : 1.
-I usually split my order in two lots and close the second part 2 or 3 points beyond yesterday’s close as many gap closes overshoot their target a little bit.
-I put in an automatic OCO order for stop and exit and don’t monitor the price after the entry.
+I put in an automatic OCO order for stop and exit and don’t actively monitor the price after the entry.

 Even though the strategy is as easy as can be, in real life trades are sometimes missed and discretionary elements creep in.
 Take responsibility, if you use these rules and expect results to differ from mine sometimes.

-Pretty good – just about „warrenbuffetty“ – for the relatively safe level of risk taken, but a fair bit lower than the results I extrapolated from external sources in the beginning of the article.
-For now it is a worthwhile strategy to include in a portfolio of strategies using few extra resources.
+A very decent return for the relatively safe level of risk taken, but lower than the results I extrapolated from external sources in the beginning of the article.
+For now it is a worthwhile strategy to include in a portfolio of strategies as it is using few extra resources.

 The Gap Fade Strategy in a portfolio context

-Even if the actual return of the strategy should turn out to be zero, if it is uncorrelated or negatively correlated to the rest of the portfolio, it will still boost the overall risk-adjusted return by dampening portfolio volatility.
+Even if the actual return of the strategy turns out to be zero, if it is negatively correlated to the rest of the portfolio, it will still boost the overall risk-adjusted return by dampening portfolio volatility.